Guatemala: Risk Assessment

 - Financial support from the United States and multilateral lenders

-- Free trade agreements with the United States and the EU
+- Free trade agreements with the U.S. and the EU

 - Geographic proximity to the United States and Mexico

-- High potential for tourism, agriculture, mining, hydroelectric and geothermal energy
+- High potential for tourism, agriculture (bananas, coffee, sugar), mining, hydroelectricity and geothermal energy

 - Social and political instability